Antimonite

-Antimonite (stibnit) - Baia Mare, Herja Mine, Romania.
+Stibnite (antimonite) - Baia Mare, Herja Mine, Romania.

-In chemistry, antimonite refers to a salt of antimony(III), such as NaSb(OH)_{4} and NaSbO_{2} (meta-antimonite), which can be prepared by reacting alkali with antimony trioxide, Sb_{2}O_{3}.
-These are formally salts of antimonous acid, Sb(OH)_{3}, whose existence in solution is dubious.
-Attempts to isolate it generally form Sb_{2}O_{3}·xH_{2}O, antimony(III) oxide hydrate, which slowly transforms into Sb_{2}O_{3}.
+In chemistry, antimonite refers to a salt of antimony(III), such as NaSb(OH)4 and NaSbO2 (meta-antimonite), which can be prepared by reacting alkali with antimony trioxide, Sb2O3.
+These are formally salts of antimonous acid, Sb(OH)3, whose existence in solution is dubious.
+Attempts to isolate it generally form Sb2O3*xH2O, antimony(III) oxide hydrate, which slowly transforms into Sb2O3.

-In geology, the mineral stibnite, Sb_{2}S_{3}, is sometimes called antimonite.
+In geology, the mineral stibnite, Sb2S3, is sometimes called antimonite.

 Antimonites can be compared to antimonates, which contain antimony in the +5 oxidation state.